codecentric/cxf-spring-boot-starter/README.md

 To get the desired deactivation flag nevertheless, we need to use the [@ConditionalOnProperty](http://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/condition/ConditionalOnProperty.html) in an interesting way :) With the usage of `matchIfMissing = true` and `name = "endpoint.autoinit"` the autoinitialization feature is activated in situations, where the property is missing or is set to `true`.
 Only, if `endpoint.autoinit=false` the feature is disabled (which is quite ok in our use-case).

+###### Setting the URL of the endpoint

+You can manually specify the url of the Service Endpoint using the spring property: `soap.service.publishedEndpointUrl`.
+This can be handy if your application is behind a reverse proxy and the resulting WSDLs don't reflect that.

 # Known limitations

 ### Using devtools with mvn spring-boot:run